fireship-io/fireship.io/content/courses/nextjs/_index.md

 ## How do I enroll?

-The first few videos are *free*, so just give it try.
+The first few videos are *free*, so just give it a try.
 When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO.